trevormcguire/pybitcoin/README.md

 # Bitcoin From Scratch

 A while ago I decided I really wanted to understand how Bitcoin works.
+As someone who has always been interested in crypto, I read a decent amount of material but still struggled to grasp some of the concepts.
 So, being a firm believer in the notion that the best way to understand something is by doing it, I decided to code it from scratch.

 ## Examples